kirstin-rhys/nestedmap/README.md

-representation via a list of projections, it's much easier write the logic for tranforming and operating on the data--since at any particular node in the nested map, you are guaranteed to not only be working with data described by the ancestors, but also all of the prescribed data.
+representation via a list of projections, it's much easier write the logic for tranforming and operating on the data--since at any particular node in the nested map, you are guaranteed to not only be working with *only* the data described by the ancestors, but also *all* of the prescribed data.

 Another example might be delineating highways from local roads given a data set of directions, after doing a topological sort.